 Adjust your browser’s privacy settings: Depending on which browser you use, you should be able to prevent third parties from installing things like toolbars without your consent.

 Use a strong antivirus program: Even if you follow all of these tips, some stubborn malware can still find a way through.
 A robust antivirus program like Avast Free Antivirus is your best line of defense preventing any malicious software from getting through.

 The internet can sometimes feel like a battlefield teeming with malware, but we believe that everyone should be able to browse safely and confidently.
-A strong antivirus program acts as a moat that surrounds and protects your cyber-castle — and Avast Free Antivirus is compatible with all devices to keep your digital domiciles safe and sound.
-Download Avast today to stay completely adware free.
+A strong antivirus program helps you block adware and protects your data.
+And Avast Free Antivirus is compatible with all platforms to keep your devices safe .
+Download Avast today to stay adware-free.